Governors play a key role in the life of Merry Hill Infant School and Nursery.

 The governors are responsible for setting and monitoring many of the school’s policies.
 Please see our Policies page.

 Who are the Governors?

-Merry Hill’s Governing Body comprises a member from the Local Authority, the Headteacher and one staff governor, three parent governors, and three co-opted governors.
+Merry Hill’s Governing Body comprises a member from the Local Authority, the Headteacher and one staff governor, three parent governors, and five co-opted governors.

 The members come from all sections of the community and each brings different experience and skills to the governing body.
 The governors have a common interest in education and want to make a positive contribution to education of pupils at Merry Hill.

 |Adnan Ahmad||Associated||Governing Body||14/03/2018 – 12/11/2027||Performance Management||1/3|